nevendyulgerov/documents/ammo.md

 `Note:` In ammo.app state and store are the same thing.

 `Note:` Ammo.app follows the convention that each app can have its own store.
-There can be multiple sub-apps with their respective stores in your app.
+There can be multiple smaller apps with their respective stores in your app.
 This creates a nice separation of concepts in terms of data management.
-Your entire app can be see as a group of smaller apps with specific purpose, each with their own self-managed store.
+Your entire app can be seen as a group of smaller apps with specific purpose, each with their own self-managed store.

 #### Utilizing the ammo.app store with caching